openwdl/wdl/versions/draft-3/SPEC.md

 The `read_boolean()` function takes a file path which is expected to contain 1 line with 1 Boolean value (either "true" or "false" on it).
 This function returns that Boolean value.

-An implementation of the `read_bool()` function must read at least 5 characters of data from the file but may read more.
-Users attempting to read more than this run into portability issues across implementations.
+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.

 ## File write_lines(Array[String])